tighten/jigsaw-blog-template/source/_posts/getting-started.md

 categories: [configuration]
 ---

 This is a starter template for creating a beautiful, customizable blog with minimal effort.
-You’ll only have to change a few settings and you’re ready to go.
+You’ll only have to change a few settings and you’re ready to go.<!-- more -->

 ## Configuration